majonation/lab-test-scheduler/README.md

 A scalable, cost-effective distributed job scheduler designed for lab test measurements and experiments in a modern biotech/chemistry lab environment.

+Find the design document in the docs folder.

 ---

 ## Overview